evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Infotainment

-### Sound system
+### Sound System

 You can choose between two sound systems on the Xiaomi SU7.

-- **Xiaomi Soundsystem**: This system features ten speakers and delivers a maximum output of  watts.
+- **Xiaomi Soundsystem:**: This system features ten speakers and delivers a maximum output of  watts.
-- **Xiaomi Soundsystem**: This system features 25 speakers and delivers a maximum output of  watts.
+- **Xiaomi Soundsystem:**: This system features 25 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.